 - Zoom: From Zero to Hero

-Faculty will need approximately 8 hours over the course of the Institute to successfully complete the modules that support hands-on development of online course components.
+Faculty have reported approximately eight to ten hours over the course of the Institute to successfully complete the modules that support hands-on development of online course components.

 The Online Teaching Institute team is composed of Chris Boyland, Tamarah Moss, Maria Ocando Finol, Alex Pfundt, and Gina Siesing.
 All members of the team bring significant experience designing online learning experiences.